Kranium2002/meiro_task/README.md

 # Cab Ride Demand Prediction

 This project focuses on predicting the demand for cab rides for Meiro Mobility.
 By analyzing various factors such as time, location, and trip duration, I aim to build an accurate model that can provide insights into the expected demand for cab services.
-This information can be valuable for efficient resource allocation, better planning, and enhancing the overall user experience.

 ## Project Description

 The project is divided into two main parts: feature engineering and model development.
 In the feature engineering phase, I explore different factors that can influence cab ride demand and devise effective methods to incorporate them into our predictive model.
 The model development phase involves selecting appropriate algorithms, training the model, and evaluating its performance to ensure accurate demand predictions.

 ## Feature Engineering

+I used 2 approaches for calculating demand both are described below as problem and solution.

 ### Problem Statement
 The initial approach of considering only the number of active drivers within fixed time intervals proved insufficient to capture the true demand dynamics.
 I faced challenges in understanding the spatial distribution of demand and accounting for the varying factors affecting different regions within the service area.